timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 [@Lst:controller-slo-queries] shows the queries verifying the described controller SLOs.
 Similar to verifying the control plane's SLOs, the measurements are taken over the load test duration instead of per cluster-day.
-Note that the measurement for SLI 2 is stricter than the definition in [@sec:controller-scalability].
+Note that the measurement for SLI \refsloc*{recon} is stricter than the definition in [@sec:controller-scalability].
 Initially, the reconciliation latency SLI excluded the reconciliation time of controlled objects, as they are outside the scope of the measured controller's responsibility.
 However, in the load tests, the reconciliation time of controlled objects – namely, `Deployments` – is short because they do not run any replicas.
 The `Deployment` controller must only observe the object and set the `Available` condition to `True`.
-Hence, the measurement used for verifying SLO 2 includes the reconciliation time `Deployments` of `Websites` for simplicity.
+Hence, the measurement used for verifying SLO \refsloc*{recon} includes the reconciliation time `Deployments` of `Websites` for simplicity.
 Furthermore, the user's performance expectations are the same regardless of whether the controller uses sharding.
 Therefore, the measurement includes the sharding assignment latency related to the sharder's webhook or the sharder's controller, respectively.